Do you want to run a makeshift ecommerce store?

 These are genuine questions that you should ask yourself before deciding on a CMS or a platform that would power your ecommerce store for the foreseeable future.
-Although, there are plenty applications in the realm of CMSs, fact of the matter is, not all of them are cut out to fit the needs of YOUR business.
+Although there are plenty of applications in the realm of CMSs, the fact of the matter is, not all of them are cut out to fit the needs of YOUR business.

 So, considering your long term goals, business objectives and overall business perspective, here’s a comparison between Magento and BigCommerce.
 Put simply, a comparison between an open source and a closed source platform.

 Spoiler Alert: In the comparion of Bigcommerce vs Magento, Magento wins the comparison by a considerable margin.
 Find the table below for a quick snippet view, followed by a detailed explanation.

 Here’s How Magento Takes The Lead